ecorobotix’s autonomous weeding robot

 - 30 % cheaper than standard sprayer

-After couple of years of coaching and scrutiny, EcoRobotix was given the CTI startup label-a quality seal awarded by Swiss Confederation after couple of years of coaching and scrutiny.
+How the company started: After couple of years of coaching and scrutiny, EcoRobotix was given the CTI startup label-a quality seal awarded by Swiss Confederation after couple of years of coaching and scrutiny.
 In the year 2013, EcoRobotix, obtained its first loan from the Fondation pour l’Innovation Technologique (FIT) helping them in making its first protoype.
 Later on, the company received financial aid which helped them in improvising their technology.
 Almost before a year in November, the company was successful in raising 3 million Swiss Francs with investment from 4FO ventures, Investiere.ch, Business Angels Switzerland (BAS) and a number of others.
 These donations will help in production of the robots and launch its first sales in Switzerland and rest of the Europe.

 This financial support permits us to complete the development of our machine and launch it on the market.
 It offers a concrete solution to both economic and ecological problems of the farming world, and makes it possible massively to reduce the use of chemical products,’ said a satisfied Aurélien G. Demaurex, co-founder of EcoRobotix.

 The company was ranked among top 30 startups in Switzerland according to 2016 listing by PME magazine and Handelszeitung.
 In March 2017, company got its set of new robots.
 These robots would be put to work on a big farm to obtain test results and analyze it for further improvements if needed.
 The success of the company can further be measured by their recent achievement of being one of the five winners in Swisscom Startup challenge in 2017.
-Further, a second loan from FIT of CHF 500,000 will help EcoRobotix in starting the industrial production by 2018.
+Further, a second loan from FIT of CHF 500,000 did help EcoRobotix in starting the industrial production by 2018.

 Serial production of AVO & ARA